FarronF/limerick-council-meetings/meetings/2023/11/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 4th October 2023.md

 for the Members at the Annual Budget Meeting.

-In proposing the Motion, Councillor Scanlan requested that funding be provided for Christmas--- 6
+In proposing the Motion, Councillor Scanlan requested that funding be provided for Christmas
+---
+6

 lighting in the town of Newcastle West on a pro-rata basis with Limerick city.
 A discussion